router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/high-level-workflow.md

 - `hash`
 - `ForwarderAddress`

-**Step 6)** Orchestrators on the Router chain listen to the `CrosschainTransferExecuted` event from the destination chain Nitro contract and submit it to the Router chain with their attestation.
+**Step 6)** Orchestrators on the Router Chain listen to the `CrosschainTransferExecuted` event from the destination chain Nitro contract and submit it to the Router Chain with their attestation.

-**Step 7)** Upon 2/3+1 validation, the Router chain will invoke the middleware Nitro contract with the event info.
+**Step 7)** Upon 2/3+1 validation, the Router Chain will invoke the middleware Nitro contract with the event info.
 Upon receiving the `CrosschainTransferExecuted` event, the middleware contract will mark the request as **Completed** and persist the Forwarder address and amount.

 **Step 8)** Once the request is marked as completed, the forwarder can claim its (funds + reward) by triggering an outbound request.
-The outbound request gets processed via the Router chain and existing Gateway contracts.
+The outbound request gets processed via the Router Chain and existing Gateway contracts.
 The Gateway contract will invoke the source chain Nitro contract, which will settle the funds for forwarder.

 ## Burn and Mint Flow